Mittal-Gagan/Python_Data_Project/3_Project/README.md

 # Salary Analysis
 ## Analysis
 #### Similar to previous notebooks, in this notebook I wanted to do some more analysis on Data Analyst jobs in the United States.
 I created two seperate dataframes with the Top 10 most common skills for data analysts and the Top 10 skills with the highest median salaries.
+Additionally I wanted to create a visualization to demonstrate which of the common data jobs are the most lucrative to get into.
+To do this I utilized the boxplot method from the seaborn library.
 ``` python
 #Creating a subplot
 fig, ax =plt.subplots(2,1)